anishbhat28/socioconnect_ai/README.md

 This project predicts where immigrant communities will form/grow in the next 1-3 years and then match those places with nearby immigrant-owned or culturally relevant businesses.

+Disclaimer: This project is for my learning and experience ONLY.
+This is NOT legal advice.

 ## Overview

 This system uses official US government data sources to: